The Daily Walk with Love

-the doors of our hearts to him, and said that
+the doors of our hearts to God, and said that

-we must have the certainty that God waits for us
+we must have the certainty that He waits for us

 as we are, not as we are told we ought to be.”